dqian3/autobahn-artifact/README.md

 ### Scalability
 - for each n, and each system give the numbers (i.e. the whole fig as a table)

+To configure the scaling factor, you need change the create task in fabfile.py from nodes=1 to n/regions, e.g. nodes=1 for n=4, nodes=5 for n=20
+For all experiments besides the scaling experiment you will want to make sure `nodes=1`.
+This will create 1 node per region specificed in the settings.json file.

 n=4 see main graph.
 We show here just n=20

 Reported peak results were roughly (n=20):